 9. Avoid Making Social Media Mistakes

 Sounds easier than done, but all this means is you need to think twice about anything you put on social media, positive or negative.
-Even innocent jokes can get you into trouble if you don’t know your audience well enough. *Pro Tip: Keep your personal account(s) separate from your brand and business.
+Even innocent jokes can get you into trouble if you don’t know your audience well enough.
+This has happened to me occasionally and with countless others in the online space. *Pro Tip: Keep your personal account(s) separate from your brand and business.

 10. Don’t Neglect Your Accounts